 A lot of times, we think about the base fabric materials without considering what’s actually added to those fibers… and there can be a lot of things added to them!

 Dyes are one of the most common things to look out for in skin-friendly undies.
-It might be easiest to just forgo the dyes altogether and instead stick with wearing underwear that is completely unbleached and undyed.
-This simply eliminates the need to worry about at least one chemical category.
-Many of the brands below offer undyed underwear choices.
+It might be easiest to just forgo the dyes altogether and instead stick with underwear that is completely unbleached and undyed.
+This eliminates the need to worry about at least one thing that could be causing you problems.
+Many of the brands below offer undyed underwear options.

-Other things to watch out for include “performance” features like “wrinkle-free,” “shrink-resistant,” or “stain-resistant.”
-This usually means the underwear has been treated with some sort of chemical… And a lot of times, it’s a toxic chemical that’s been added, like PFAS or formaldehyde.
+Other things to watch out for include “performance” features like “antimicrobial,” “wrinkle-free,” “shrink-resistant,” or “stain-resistant.”
+This can mean the underwear has been treated with some sort of chemical… And a lot of times, it’s a toxic chemical that’s been added, like PFAS or formaldehyde.

-Although third-party certifications are not perfect (*ehem THINX*), they can definitely help make sure your underwear has been verified to reach a certain level of safety.
+Although third-party certifications are not perfect, they can definitely help make sure your underwear has been verified to reach a certain level of safety.
 Certifications like Global Organic Textile Standard (GOTS) and OEKO-TEX have rules and limits to the chemicals (or amounts of those chemicals) that can be allowed, including toxicants like azo dyes and heavy metals.

 3. Elastics, Seams, & Tags